tensorpack/tensorpack/docs/tutorial/dataflow.md

 One good thing about having a standard interface is to be able to provide the greatest code reusability.
-There are a lot of existing DataFlow utilities in tensorpack, which you can use to compose complex DataFlow with a long data pipeline.
+There are a lot of existing DataFlow utilities in tensorpack, which you can use to compose DataFlow with complex data pipeline.
 A common pipeline usually would __read from disk (or other sources), apply transformations, group into batches, prefetch data__, etc. A simple example is as the following: